A win-win scenario

 Moving to a digital economy

 In lockstep with global trends, the onset of the pandemic saw a rapid acceleration of India’s digital economy, as the country has had to adapt to the situation.
 India now has 650m smart phone users and 99% of all digital transactions take place over the phone, as most citizens have sidestepped the laptop/desktop journey.
-The smartphone caters for every need, and since India has one of the lowest data costs globally (13 US cents per GB per month), IGC’s adviser expects usage to continue to grow off a low base.
+The smartphone caters for every need, and since India has the lowest data costs globally (13 US cents per GB per month), IGC’s adviser expects usage to continue to grow from a low base.

 Reflecting strong mobile penetration the government launched its United Payments Interface (UPI) which acts as a gateway through which all digital transactions pass, catching both Mastercard and Visa off guard and enabling enterprises and individuals to transact with each other through a single portal.
 Currently UPI processes $2bn transactions daily, but this is expected to grow significantly as digital transactions increasingly gain market share.